Teleport 4.4 enables greater control for SSH and Kubernetes sessions with concurrent session control and the ability to stream recorded sessions.

 Teleport helped Gladly secure their cloud-native infrastructure, provided logs for customers and auditors, and allowed their team to focus on building a great product rather than managing privileged access.

 Secure Shell (SSH) is a widely used Transport Layer Protocol to secure connections between clients and servers.
-SSH is also the underlying protocol that Teleport uses to secure connections between clients and servers.
-In this article, we walk through how SSH really works.
+In this post we explain how SSH handshake works.

 Auth0 selected Teleport by Gravitational to provide secure access to their customers’ infrastructure, whether it’s hosted in a public or private environment.